cyocum/irish-gen/README.md

     rdfs:comment "is é ro gab ríge dar éis Cennetig.
 Unde dicitur Grianan Lactnai i Creicc Léith...".
 ```

+# Irish Narr

+There is a supplemental database named [Irish
+Narr](https://github.com/cyocum/irish-narr) which contains some
+geneaological information which is extracted frm early Irish narrative
+sources.
+This is sometimes useful for explicating some of the
+information in the genealogies and thus can be added to a triplestore
+to enhance IrishGen with narrative source information.

 # Utilities

 There are several utility Perl scripts which ease the creation and